 A1.
 Soft wearable electrostatic brakes for gloves for VR applications, offering a highly realistic sense of grasping virtual objects by incorporating a thin-form factor clutch on each finger.
-Our first version is called DextrES (a collaboration with ETHZ-AIT), and the most recent version is textile based.
+Our first version is DextrES (a collaboration with ETHZ-AIT), and the most recent version is textile based.

 A4.
 Flexible arrays of EM taxels: in collaboration with ETHZ-AIT, we have developed Magtics: flexible wearable arrays of EM taxels for on-body notification, VR, and adding haptics to everyday objects as well as Tactiles.

 Portable and rapidly refreshed haptic displays would enable visually impaired users to use their sense of touch to interact with data, collaborate remotely, navigate easily in new environments.
 While similar to a Braille display, the pitch and speed are tuned to display dynamic graphics rather than text.

 We develop haptic displays based on several technologies:

 Our emphasis is on scalable approaches to enable large-area dense arrays of high-force large-stroke taxels to convey information by sense of touch for new user interface paradigms.